 SPRA will endeavor to provide pre-evaluation and evaluation ice times to families as soon as is practicable.

 It is critical that athletes attend their designated evaluation ice times.
-Absences from evaluation skates may have a significant impact on final placement of the athlete.
+Absences from evaluation skates may impact final placement of the athlete.

 4.1 Missed UAA Sessions